oakes/play-clj/README.md

 ## Documentation

 There are currently no tutorials or generated docs, because play-clj is changing rapidly.
 This will be resolved in the near future.

-For now, consider this commented example:
+For now, check out the [example projects](https://github.com/oakes/play-clj-examples).
+For a quick taste, consider this commented example:

 ```clojure
 (ns game-test.core